-The person presiding at the Annual meeting must give a casting vote in the event of any equality of votes for the election of the new Lord Mayor.
+The person presiding at the Annual Meeting must give a casting vote in the event of any equality of votes for the election of the new Lord Mayor.
 Such a casting vote would be in addition to a 'deliberative' (ordinary) vote.
 (1972 Local Government Act sec 4(3)).

-The Lord Mayor is the first citizen of the City.
+The Lord Mayor is the First Citizen and the Ambassador of the City.

-The majority of the Lord Mayor's responsibilities relate to the 'first citizen' function of representing the Council, the city and its people and in so doing meeting a wide range of voluntary organisations, charities, employers, agencies, civic heads from other Local Authorities, consular and diplomatic representatives, Heads of State and members of the Royal Family.
+The majority of the Lord Mayor's responsibilities relate to the ambassadorial function of representing the Council, the city, and its people; and in so doing meeting a wide range of voluntary organisations, charities, employers, agencies, civic heads from other Local Authorities, consular and diplomatic representatives, Heads of State and members of the Royal Family.

-Many of the Lord Mayor's duties are ambassadorial, representing the people and the City both at home and abroad.
+The Lord Mayor's ambassadorial duties also include representing the people and the city both at home and abroad.
 Responsibilities are many and varied and include, as examples:

 - Presiding as ceremonial head for the Council over its civic functions and social occasions - Acting as a focal point in times of crisis, tragedy or triumph.
-This arises as a consequence of precedence. - Hosting events, receiving and welcoming members of the Royal Family, dignitaries and visitors, at all times observing the recognised protocol. - Taking part in functions as a representative of the people of Birmingham or the City Council. - Maintaining good relationships and links with the Armed Services and veterans' organisations, including the taking of salutes and presiding at Freedom of the City ceremonies. - Working proactively for the Lord Mayor's Charity and supporting many other charities. - Promoting and raising the profile of many Council initiatives and projects that benefit the citizens of Birmingham. - Encouraging active citizenship and facilitating participation by all in the life of the city. - Maintaining good relationships and working with faith organisations within the city, attending a variety of religious occasions and making visits. - Supporting voluntary activities that benefit the local community and the people of Birmingham. - Celebrating local success and recognising achievement both internal and external to the Council. - Opening significant buildings, exhibitions and businesses
+This arises as a consequence of precedence. - Hosting events, receiving and welcoming members of the Royal Family, dignitaries and visitors, at all times observing the recognised protocol. - Taking part in functions as a representative of the people of Birmingham or the City Council. - Maintaining good relationships and links with the Armed Services and veterans' organisations, including the taking of salutes and presiding at Freedom of the City ceremonies. - Working proactively for the Lord Mayor's Charity and supporting many other charities. - Promoting and raising the profile of many Council initiatives and projects that benefit the citizens of Birmingham. - Creating partnerships and making introductions between key people and organisations in the city and at an international level. - Encouraging active citizenship and facilitating participation by all in the life of the city. - Maintaining good relationships and working with faith organisations within the city, attending a variety of religious occasions and making visits. - Supporting voluntary activities that benefit the local community and the people of Birmingham. - Celebrating local success and recognising achievement both internal and external to the Council. - Opening significant buildings, exhibitions and businesses - Joining citizens in community events. - Enhancing social cohesion, making connections and expressing the unity of the city.

-- Joining citizens in community events. - Enhancing social cohesion, making connections and expressing the unity of the city. - Acting as a reassuring reminder of tradition and constancy in a volatile world. - Acting as an ambassador for the city both nationally and internationally.
+- Acting as a reassuring reminder of tradition and constancy in a volatile world. - Acting as an ambassador for the city both nationally and internationally.

 The Lord Mayor also has a role in friendly relations between Birmingham and other cities and regions both at home and abroad.
-This latter includes, but is not confined to, twinning and Sister Cities.
-In more recent times, trade and the economic considerations have played a major role but the importance of cultural and social linkage and understanding should not be lost.
+This latter includes, but is not confined to, Partner Cities.
+In more recent times, trade and economic considerations have played a major role, but the importance of cultural and social links and understanding should not be lost.

 There is also scope for simpler, community-to-community friendship links.
 Birmingham has a substantial and thriving Irish community; many having close family connections with County Councils throughout Ireland, and reciprocal visits take place regularly.
-Birmingham also has very strong links with the town of Albert in France, having been one of the 'War Godmother Towns' that helped to rebuild Albert after the First World Ward.
+Birmingham also has very strong links with the town of Albert in France, having been one of the 'War Godmother Towns' that helped to rebuild Albert after the First World War.

 The Lord Mayor hosts a number of civic functions during the year.
-The Head of Lord Mayor's Office, has the responsibility of making high level connections with a very wide range of external organisations.
+The Head of Protocol, Civic and Ceremonial has the responsibility of making high-level connections with a very wide range of external organisations.